justin-torok/MISS-Pipeline/README.md

             - LinR: 1 x 1 MATLAB struct of Lin's concordance correlation coefficients (output of `CorrelationsCalc.m`)
             - PearsonR: 1 x 1 MATLAB struct of Pearson correlation coefficients (output of `CorrelationsCalc.m`)
             - sumfit: scalar value of the sum fit metric
-        - peakind: scalar index of the (n*G*,lambda) pair in lambdastruct that has the peak sum fit value
+        - peakind: scalar index of the (*n*G,lambda) pair in lambdastruct that has the peak sum fit value
 - `mRMR_Selector.m`: Function that performs mRMR-based gene subset selection; called by `GeneSelector.m`.
 See manuscript for more details.
     - ***Inputs***:
         - **C**: n_genes x n_types numeric array of gene expression per type, column-normalized
         - **n**: scalar cutoff of number of genes
         - **method**: character array indicating whether the quotient or difference criterion is to be used
     - ***Outputs***:
-        - geneinds: 1 x n numeric array of gene indices to include from PresetInputs.mat\entrez_names
+        - geneinds: 1 x n numeric array of gene indices to include from `PresetInputs.mat\entrez_names`
 - `MRx3_Selector.m`: Function that performs MRx3-based gene subset selection; called by `GeneSelector.m`.
 See manuscript for more details.
     - ***Inputs***:
         - **C_raw**: n_genes x n_types numeric array of gene expression per type